-A Bull Trap is a false bullish signal in a bearish trending market.
-This sudden rise convinces investors that the asset is entering a bullish phase (characterised by a positive trend), prompting them to open positions.
-However, after a brief rise, the market rebounds in a bearish trend, ‘trapping’ investors who were hoping to profit.
+A Bull Trap is a false bullish signal in a bearish market.
+In practice, this rise in price may suggest that the asset is entering a bullish phase (characterised by a positive trend), prompting investors to buy.
+The market, after an even sustained ascent, however, returns to a bearish trend, ‘trapping’ within it investors who were hoping to profit.

-The other side of the coin of the Bull Trap is the Bear Trap, which takes its name from the Bear Market.
-The substantial difference between Bear Traps and Bull Traps lies in the trend of the market under consideration and the false signal.
-In a Bear Trap, the market in a bullish phase undergoes a temporary reversal of the trend that leads investors to close a position, causing them to lose potential profits.
+The opposite of the Bull Trap is the Bear Trap, which takes its name from the Bear Market.
+The substantial difference between Bear Trap and Bull Trap lies in the market trend taken into consideration and the type of false signal: in a Bear Trap, the bullish market undergoes a downward trend reversal that leads investors to sell assets, thus causing them to miss out on potential future profits.

-Bull Traps sometimes present a recurring pattern.
-Before entering a market, you should carefully evaluate the associated trading volume.
-Trading volume is a very useful figure in financial markets as it is the sum of all quantities of an asset sold and bought in a certain period of time.
-When an asset is actually in a bullish phase, institutional or expert investors are more likely to enter the market in a timely manner, consequently leading to an increase in trading volume.
-If, on the other hand, volumes remain unchanged or change little during a price rise, this could be a bull trap.
+How to recognise a Bull Trap?
+There is no foolproof method, but in general it is important to carry out a careful technical analysis of the market and learn to recognise bull traps from past situations.
+For example, they can be identified by carefully evaluating the trading volume associated with the asset, i.e. the sum of the quantities sold and bought over a certain period of time.
+When an asset is actually in a bullish phase, institutional or expert investors are more likely to enter the market in a timely manner, leading to an increase in volumes.
+If, on the other hand, volumes remain unchanged or change little during the price rise, this could be a trap.